 Peaking Each press of the button switches the monitor between display/non-display.
 When Peaking is displayed, histogram and highlight/shadow display are not available.
 When using Peaking, you can change colors and emphasis by pressing the INFO button.
 AF Stop Stops autofocus.
 Choose a sequential shooting or self timer option. \$ Choose a flash mode.
 HDR Switches to HDR shooting with the saved settings. ВКТ Turns on BKT shooting using stored settings.
-Multi Function Press the button to recall the selected multi function.
-When switching recalled functions, press the button while turning the dial. 🕼 "Multi-function button" (P. 68) Lock (Touch panel lock) Press and hold the button to enable and disable touch panel operation.
+Multi Function To recall the selected multi function during viewfinder photography, press the button to which [Multi Function] has been assigned. 🖙 "Using multi function options (Multi Function)" (P. 66) Lock (Touch panel lock) Press and hold the button to enable and disable touch panel operation.
 Electronic Zoom When using a lens with a power zoom function, after pressing the button, use the arrow pad for zooming operations.
-C (Monitor switching) Press this button to switch between displaying/hiding the preview.
-If the eye sensor is disabled, it switches between monitor display and EVF display.
+To use power zoom, you will first have to assign [Direct Function] for [[] Function].
 Level Disp Press the button to display the level gauge and press it again to turn off the level gauge.
 The level gauge is available when [Style 1] or [Style 2] is set in [Built-in EVF Style].
+S-OVF (Optical viewfinder simulation) Press the button for a viewfinder display similar to an optical viewfinder.
+Sim will be displayed in the viewfinder.
+Press again to end IS-OVFI.

-Multi function: (Highlight&Shadow Control), ((ISO sensitivity/)) ((ISO sensitivity/)) ((ISO sensitivity), (ISO sensitivity), ((Image Aspect)) ((Image Aspect
+^{} Multi function: (Highlight&Shadow Control), (Color Creator), (COLOR Creator), (COLOR Creator), (COLOR CREATOR) White balance), 🐷 (White balance/ ISO sensitivity), 🔾 (Magnify), 🖭 (Image Aspect), (S-OVF)

-Multi-function button (Multi Function)
+■ Using multi function options (Multi Function)